CSLewin/APBW/mess/Combat Procedure.md

 Some actors have special abilities or talents.
 The momentum cost to use them will be listed in that ability's description.

 ## ACTIONS AND COSTS DURING ANOTHER ACTOR'S TURN:
-- Active Defense: 3M or more
+- Active Defense: 3M or more OR 2M or less (see description)
-- Passive Defense: 1M

 ### Active Defense
-Commit significant effort to a Parry, Dodge, or Block against an attack.
-You may only take this action if you have the momentum to spend on it.
-You may spend additional momentum beyond the minimum of 3 on your active defense.
-Your Parry, Dodge, or Block roll receives a bonus equal to momentum spent beyond the minimum of 3.
+Defend yourself against an attack with a Parry, Dodge, or Block.
+- You may spend additional momentum beyond the minimum of 3M on an active defense.
+Your Parry, Dodge, or Block roll receives a bonus equal to momentum spent beyond the minimum of 3M.
+- You may spend less than 3M on your active defense, but you suffer a penalty equal to the difference between 3M and the momentum spent.
+You may attempt an active defense even if you have negative momentum; resolve your defense with a penalty equal to the difference of 3 and your current negative momentum, then reduce your current momentum by 1M, even if your momentum would become or was already negative.

-- *Example: Bretolomeo has a Physical Discipline Die of 1d10 and a Grace of 1.
+*Example: Bretolomeo has a Physical Discipline Die of 1d10 and a Grace of 1.
 A Seething Cultist with an Attack Skill of 2 hurls a magical gout of boiling blood at him, and Bartolomeo decides to spend momentum on an Active Defense--a Dodge.
 In addition to the minimum requirement of 3 momentum, Bartolomeo spends an additional 2 momentum, as getting covered in boiling blood sounds deeply unpleasant.
 Bartolomeo's Dodge roll is 1d10 (his Physical Discipline Die) + 1 (Grace) + 2 (momentum spent beyond the minimum of 3) - 2 (the Seething Cultist's Attack Skill).
 Bartolomeo rolls 1d10+1.*

-### Passive Defense
-Parry, Dodge, or Block an attack with minimal effort. **You may spend momentum to take this action even if it would result in holding negative momentum,** but your Parry, Dodge, or Block roll suffers a penalty equal to your current momentum count, if negative.
+*Example: Later, Bretolomeo has been worn down by splashes of boiling blood and has only 1 momentum remaining.
+The Seething Cultist attacks him again, and Bretolomeo attempts to Dodge.
+He spends his remaining 1M, and his Dodge roll is 1d10 (his Physical Discipline Die) + 2 (Grace) - 2 (the difference between his 1M spent and the requirement of 3M) - 2 (the Seething Cultist's Attack Skill).
+Bartolomeo rolls 1d10-2.*

+*Example: Bartolomeo is in deep trouble.
+After defeating the Seething Cultists, pressgang recruiters for the Aneman navy accost him as he limps back into town.
+After the initial furious ambush, Bartolomeo finds himself with -3 momentum.
+The Aneman brute swings his cudgel, and Bartolomeo does his best to roll under the blow, attempting to Dodge.
+His Dodge roll is 1d10 (his Physical Discipline Die) + 2 (Grace) - 6 (the difference of 3 and his current momentum) - 1 (the Aneman Brute's Attack Skill).
+Bartolomeo rolls 1d10-5.